 Who are the Strictly pro dancers?

-The Strictly pros for 2019 were confirmed in June this year, with favourites Anton du Beke, Kevin Clifton and AJ Pritchard all set to return for another spin on the dance floor.
+The Strictly pros for 2019 were confirmed in June this year, with favourites Anton du Beke, Kevin Clifton and AJ Pritchard all returning for another spin on the dance floor.

-Pasha Kovalev who announced in February that he is departing for pastures new.
+Audiences have also been missing Pasha Kovalev, who announced in February that he is departing for pastures new.

-Nancy Xu is joining the Strictly family as a pro for the 2019 series.
+Chinese Latin dancer Nancy Xu joined the Strictly family as a pro for the 2019 series.

 Who are the judges on Strictly?

-Craig Revel Horwood, Bruno Tonioli and Head Judge Shirley Ballas will all be back on the panel this year – with new addition
+Craig Revel Horwood, Bruno Tonioli and Head Judge Shirley Ballas are all back on the panel this year – with new addition Motsi Mabuse.

 Motsi said of her appointment: “I am absolutely overjoyed to be joining the Strictly judging panel.
 I have so much respect and admiration for the other three judges and hope to add my own bit of sparkle to the show.
 I can’t wait to get started!”